AbhisehkTripathi/AbhisehkTripathi/README.md

 👋 Hello there!
 I'm Abhishek Tripathi, a passionate software developer with a keen interest in building innovative solutions and contributing to open-source projects.
 I'm dedicated to writing clean, efficient code and constantly learning and improving my skills in various programming languages and technologies.

-💼 Currently, I work as a Full Stack developer at Sigmoid frogs, where I am junior full stack developer my roles and responsibility are to write a robust code and learn the new technology.
+💼 Currently, I work as a **Software Developer L2** at Sigmoid frogs, where I am junior full stack developer my roles and responsibility are to write a robust code and learn the new technology.

 🚀 In my spare time, I love to collaborate on exciting projects on GitHub, where I actively contribute to open-source initiatives and share my own projects.
 My areas of expertise include javascript,php,python,(AI),reactNative and I'm always eager to explore new technologies and frameworks.